 As well, classic VDI (and even some cloud-based VDI) has some drawbacks in a collaborative remote worker use case.
 Microsoft has worked to shore up these drawbacks up in the release of WVD.
 The two drawbacks that we see are, first, the use of OneDrive, Microsoft’s corporate cloud storage for an individual and Teams, specifically voice and video.
 Microsoft addressed the OneDrive sync issue by acquiring FSLogix, which granted the capabilities needed to enhance, enable and simplify non-persistent Windows computing environments such as OneDrive.

 Second, knowing that video and voice must bounce through all the infrastructure and requests, regardless of on-premise or cloud, left delays leading to poor video and audio.
 Microsoft solved this for WVD with a recent release of Microsoft Teams.
 Microsoft Teams now has a redirect ability using WebRTC allowing to bypass the VDI infrastructure and requests making a direct connection to the other Teams users.

 With everyone looking for new ways to manage this new normal of a largely remote workforce, we must find new ways to collaborate and work efficiently, securely and without compromise.
 As Information Technology groups scramble to support this massive change in the way we work, the Microsoft Virtual Desktop could be considered a beacon of light.
 WVD allows for standing up secure/compliant workers and scale with the remote workforce while only paying for the usage.
 When COVID-19 passes, not soon enough, our workforce will never look the same.

-If you are interested in scheduling a complimentary Windows Virtual Desktop, feel free to contact us.
+To learn more about our Microsoft consulting solutions or if you are interested in scheduling a complimentary Windows Virtual Desktop, please contact us.